 Rubbish You are responsible for the removal of your rubbish from the site.
 The majority of T.H.S.'s will provide rubbish removal and some recycling but ultimately you must ensure that your pitch is clear when you leave and that rubbish is disposed of properly.

 Dogs Dogs and other pets who can roam should be on a lead at all times when outside.
-Poo to be cleaned up peomptly and disposed of properly.
+Poo to be cleaned up promptly and disposed of properly.

 Rules You should adhere to the Club's rules at all times whilst on site, the main ones being: 20 feet distance between units, 5mph max speed on site for all types of vehicle and no noise between 11pm and 7am.

 Other Campers From time to time you may encounter other campers wandering the site, usually with a beverage in their hands.
-Do not fear them, as they friendly as long as you do not remove their beverages.
+Do not fear them, as they are generally friendly, as long as you do not remove their beverages.